KualiCo/hackathon-calendar/README.md

 ##Todo

- [x] Calendar shouldn't depend on CalendarEvent's key to exist or be a number.
+ - [x] Calendar shouldn't depend on CalendarEvent's key to exist or be a number.
- [x] Allow for custom widths and heights
+ - [x] Allow for custom widths and heights
- [x] Rework styles for padding and such
+ - [x] Rework styles for padding and such
- [ ] Idea: custom renderer functions?
+ - [ ] Idea: custom renderer functions?
- [-] Clean separation of widget styles and app styles [ ] How do you package an app?
+ - [-] Clean separation of widget styles and app styles
+ - [ ] How do you package an app?
- [ ] Ability to limit how many days and times to show in the calendar
+ - [ ] Ability to limit how many days and times to show in the calendar

 ##Prereqs

- - Install Node 0.11.13 (I recommend you use nvm)
+ - Install Node 0.11.14 (I recommend you use nvm)
- - Install RethinkDB

 ##Install it